 You gain an uncanny sense of when things nearby aren’t as they should be, giving you an edge when you dodge away from danger.
 You have advantage on Agility saving throws against effects that you can see, such as traps and spells.
 To gain this benefit, you can’t be blinded, deafened, or incapacitated.
 You must be able to see the effect before it takes place (such as seeing a character cast a spell or the outer mechanism of the trap).

-Defensive Stance
+Defensive Stance [Stance]

 Prerequisite.
 Proficiency and use of a shield

 You may enter this stance with a bonus action.
 While in this stance, you have resistance against piercing damage.
+While in this stance, you provide three-quarters cover to those behind you instead of one-half cover.

 This stance is broken if you move more than half your full movement in a single round, or if you are no longer using a shield.